Child Abuse Charges Are Taken Very Seriously.

 Defending Those Falsely Accused

 Not all unsubstantiated reports of child abuse are accurate or truthful.
 Sometimes, reports are filed in good faith when a daycare accident or a misinterpreted event occurs between an adult and a minor.
 In other cases, a doctor, a school counselor, or a therapist may make assumptions about an injury and mistakenly believe there was child abuse.
 The most concerning circumstances are when a parent, usually during a divorce, falsely claims their spouse was abusive or committed a domestic assault to gain an advantage in family court or custody.
-Our veteran child abuse defense lawyers will investigate where these allegations came from, determine if the allegations were spurious, and build a strong defense against the charges.
+Our veteran child abuse defense lawyers will investigate where these allegations came from, determine if the allegations were spurious, and build a strong defense against the child abuse charges.

 First Steps After Being Accused of Child Abuse